 Djokovic advances to ATP Finals semis

-Unbeaten since losing the U.S. Open final to Rafael Nadal, Djokovic joined Nadal in the ATP World Tour Finals semifinals, overcoming Juan Martin del Potro on Thursday.
+Unbeaten since his loss in the U.S. Open final to Rafael Nadal, Djokovic joined Nadal in the semifinals of the ATP World Tour Finals after overcoming strong resistance from Juan Martin del Potro on Thursday.

-After extending his winning streak to 19 matches with a 6-3, 3-6, 6-3 victory over the hard-hitting Argentine, Djokovic said he was playing the best tennis of his season.
+After extending his winning streak to 19 matches with a 6-3, 3-6, 6-3 win over the hard-hitting Argentine, Djokovic said he was playing the best tennis of his season.

-"I just feel well at this particular part of the year," the six-time Grand Slam winner said.
-"I know most of the players are exhausted physically, mentally, emotionally, after a long season.
-But, you know, I try to find that as an opportunity for me, you know, to get extra motivated to kind of push myself to the limit and deliver the goods when needed."
+“I just feel well at this particular part of the year,” said the six-time Grand Slam winner.
+“I know most of the players are exhausted physically, mentally, emotionally, after a long season.
+But, you know, I try to find that as an opportunity for me, you know, to get extra motivated to kind of push myself to the limit and deliver the goods when needed.”

 Against del Potro, he delivered.
 In a very tight match, the Serb broke his rival twice, just enough to come out on top.